thomasjbradley/markbot-server/README.md

 # Travis CI to Canvas proxy

-**A small PHP proxy application for adding grades into Canvas after TravisCI checks pass.**
+**A small PHP proxy application for adding grades into Canvas after Travis CI checks pass.**

 Students will fork assignment repositories from GitHub, make their changes, and create a pull request.
 The pull request will trigger a series of tests with TravisCI.